There are literally HUNDREDS of restaurants to dine in around Disney World and Disneyland, so how could we ever pick the cream of the crop?

 BUT you can get in if you’re invited by a member of Club 33, which we were lucky enough to do!
 Like 21 Royal, this New Orleans Square space was designed by Walt with ideas of entertaining VIPs and friends and family in the comfort of the parks.

 It is a GORGEOUS space.
 What really makes this experience special is WHERE you’re dining.
-Before Star Wars: Galaxy’s Edge opened last year, this was famously the ONLY spot in Disneyland to serve alcohol!
+Before Star Wars: Galaxy’s Edge opened, this was famously the ONLY spot in Disneyland to serve alcohol!

 Of course, the food is delicious, too!
 When we dined for lunch we had appetizers, chicken with truffled mac and cheese, and chateaubriand with Yukon mashed potatoes.
 Delish!
 Now, we will say that the food isn’t quite as culinarily stunning as what you might find at Napa Rose or Victoria & Albert’s, but the exclusiveness of the experience does PLENTY to make up for it.